robu9/SuperApp/README.md

 | App connections | Optional | Requires Composio and the relevant external accounts |
 | Packaged downloads | Available | Unsigned universal macOS DMG and Linux x64 AppImage |

-SuperApp is not yet at full Screenpipe parity.
-Native accessibility-tree extraction, speaker diarization, semantic search across the capture database, an MCP server, and a general-purpose third-party pipe runtime remain roadmap items.

 ## Local-first and privacy model

 “Local-first” describes where capture and storage happen; it does not mean every